By Tim Lambert

 The Communists lost no time in creating a totalitarian regime in Czechoslovakia.
 Industries were nationalized and in the 1950s agriculture was collectivized.
 At first, the Communists arrested their opponents.
 Then they turned on their own people.
 In the early 1950s, the Communist party was ‘purged’.
 Members were executed or imprisoned.

 In 1953 after the death of Stalin Czechoslovakia was hit by demonstrations and strikes.
 The army was sent in to suppress them.
 Czechoslovakia remained a Stalinist society. n However in the 1960s a slight ‘thaw’ happened.
-Censorship was relaxed and restrictions of foreign travel were made less rigorous.
+Censorship was relaxed and restrictions on foreign travel were made less rigorous.
 As a result criticism of the regime grew and it reached a crescendo in 1968.

 In January 1968 a Slovak named Alexander Dubcek became the First Secretary of the Communist party.
 During the so-called Prague Spring of 1968, he introduced a more liberal regime.
 It was sometimes called ‘socialism with a human face’.
 Censorship ended and people openly criticized the Communist Party.
 However, the Russians were appalled and they were determined to end the liberalization.

 Finally, on the night of 20-21 August 1968 Russian forces and those from other Warsaw Pact countries invaded Czechoslovakia.
-The Prague spring was at an end.
+The Prague Spring was at an end.

 A long period of repression followed.
 On 16 January 1969, a student called Jan Palach (1948-1969) poured petrol over himself and set it alight in Wenceslas Square in Prague.
 He died in hospital on 19 January 1969.
 Despite his and other brave protests repression continued.
 However, the demand for human rights in Czechoslovakia would not die.
 In 1977 a group of people formed Charta 77 (Charter 77) to protest human rights abuses.